GraspCaps: A Capsule Network Approach for Familiar 6DoF Object Grasping: Experimental Results

-\subsection{Ablation Studies}
+\subsection{Ablation studies}

 Through a series of ablation experiments, we investigate the impact the capsule module has on familiar object recognition and grasping.
-As a baseline, we considered a network based on the GraspCaps architecture, but lacking the capsule layer present in GraspCaps.
-This allows the network to generate object agnostic grasps and allows us to observe whether capsule networks are a viable method of capturing the information needed to generate usable object aware grasps.
+As a baseline, we considered a network based on the GraspCaps architecture, but lacking the capsule layer.
+This allows the network to generate object-agnostic grasps and allows us to observe whether capsule networks are a viable method of capturing the information needed to generate usable object-aware grasps.
 The classification module is based on the architecture described in~\cite{wang2019dynamic}.
-Both networks were first trained on the generated dataset of 8 classes for 300 epochs, after which they had their weights frozen in the feature extraction and classification modules and were trained on the 120 grasp per sample dataset for an additional 200 epochs.
-Networks trained on the real-life dataset were first pre-trained on the synthetic dataset for 300 epochs.

-The network was trained with batches of 16 point clouds, and optimized using the ADAM optimizer~\cite{kingma2014adam} with a constant learning rate of 0.00001 ($10^{-5}$).
-Each of the objects' point cloud is pre-processed by centering it around the point $\operatorname{x}=0$, $\operatorname{y}=0$, and normalizing the data to the range $[-1,1]^3$.
-During training, the point cloud is augmented by adding random noise from a normal distribution in the range $[-0.005, 0.005]$.
-This emulates the sensor noise often present in the real world and should let the network generalize better to unseen data.
+Both networks were first trained on the synthetic dataset for 300 epochs, after which they had their weights frozen in the feature extraction and classification modules. we then trained them on the $120$ grasp per sample dataset for an additional $200$ epochs.
+Similarly, the network trained on the real object dataset was initially pre-trained on the synthetic dataset for $300$ epochs, and then fine-tuned for $500$ epochs on real object data.
+To determine the optimal parameters for training the network, an extensive exploration of various learning rates and optimizers was conducted through parameter sweeps.
+The results revealed that the combination of the ADAM optimizer~\cite{kingma2014adam} and a constant learning rate set at $10^{-5}$ performed optimally when using batches of $16$ point clouds.
+The implementation is based on PyTorch 1.6.0, and the network undergoes training on the Peregrine high-performance cluster, utilizing a computing node equipped with a single Nvidia V100 Tensor Core GPU.
+The training process spans 500 epochs, approximately 5 hours in total.
+During the preprocessing of each object's point cloud, a centering operation is applied, aligning the point cloud around the point $\operatorname{x}=0$, $\operatorname{y}=0$.
+The data is then normalized to fit within the range $[-1, 1]^3$.
+Throughout the training phase, point cloud augmentation is employed by introducing random noise from a normal distribution within the range $[-0.005, 0.005]$.
+This augmentation emulates sensor noise commonly encountered in real-world scenarios, enhancing the network's ability to generalize effectively to unseen data.